-All second- and third-year J.D. students and Traditional- and Thesis-Track LL.M. students enrolled at the University of California, Berkeley School of Law are eligible to participate.
+All second- and third-year J.D. students and Traditional- and Thesis-Track LL.M. students enrolled at the University of California, Berkeley, School of Law are eligible to participate.
 First year students may not participate.
-There are no prerequisite classes or try-outs.
-Students are welcome to consult with the Directors before applying, but are not required to do so.
+There are no prerequisite classes or tryouts.
+Students are welcome to consult with the Directors before applying but are not required to do so.
 Students are officially deemed competitors upon enrollment in the course and submission of the side preference sheet.

-V. SIDE PREFERENCES
+V. REQUIRED FORMS

-You must submit your Side Preference and Commitment form (available on the McBaine website) no later than 12:00 p.m. (noon) on Monday, January 13.
+- (1) You must submit your Commitment & Side Preferences form (available on the McBaine website) no later than 12:00 p.m. (noon) on November 18, 2022.
 You may either indicate a preference to represent one side of the case (Petitioner or Respondent) or indicate that you have no preference.
-Additionally, you will be also indicate your agreement to abide by the Rules.
+We take preferences into consideration but cannot guarantee everyone will receive their first choice for logistical reasons.
+Additionally, you will indicate your agreement to abide by the Rules.
+Sides will be announced via e-mail no later than November 21, 2022, to all competitors who submitted the form. - (2) You must also submit your Class Conflicts form no later than 12:00 p.m. (noon) on January 18, 2023.

-If you fail to submit your Side Preference and Commitment form by the deadline and do not notify the organizers that you still wish to compete, you may be dropped from the competition and replaced by a student on the waitlist.
+If you fail to submit either form by the required deadline and do not notify the organizers that you still wish to compete, you may be dropped from the competition and replaced by a student on the waitlist.